amirh0ss3in/SoME4/script.md

 So, we've established one thing clearly: Finding the ground state is an impossibly hard problem, at least if we try by checking every single possibility.
 The number of states grows so fast and it's far beyond the reach of any computer.

 But you might be wondering... so what?
-Is this just a niche problem(###obscure challenge ?) for physicists studying magnets?
+Is this just a niche problem for physicists studying magnets?
 Or is there something deeper going on here?

 It turns out, this "Ising Problem" is actually a universal puzzle, one that secretly describes a huge number of other difficult problems that seem completely unrelated at first glance.